imixs/imixs-cloud/doc/STORAGE.md

 	    - name: longhorn-frontend
 	      port: 8000

-Replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:

-	$ kubectl apply -f management/longhorn/002-ingress.yaml

 ## Create Longhorn Volumes

-Before you create Kubernetes volumes, you must first create a storage class.
-We are already providing a default StorageClass for longhorn in the file /longhonr/003-storageclass.yaml
+Before you can create Kubernetes volumes within Longhorn, you must first provide a storage class. _Imixs-Cloud_ is already providing a default StorageClass for longhorn in the file /longhonr/003-storageclass.yaml

 	kind: StorageClass